 (All copyright 2024, Festival Art and Books & Mark D. Faith)

-About Impressions and hardback dust jacket Wear
+About Impressions and Hardback Dust Jacket Wear

-An important note about ISBN numbers.
-They are useless to book collectors!
-The number applies to the original registration of that particular publication, not necessarily the first edition of that book, but they can use the same number for variations like deluxe editions or changes to covers art or artist of the same text of that edition.
-For example, there are many variations of books of the 1966 Hobbit which many use the same ISBN.
-Publishers also created slipcase sets, as they did with the first LotR sets, where different impressions and ISBN can be mixed together in a new box and not comprising the first printings.
+An important note about ISBN numbers: they are useless to book collectors!
+The number applies to the original registration of that particular publication, not necessarily the first edition of that book; the same ISBN number may be used for variations like deluxe editions or changes of cover art or artist.
+For example, there are many variations of the 1966 Hobbit using the same ISBN.
+Publishers also created slip-cased sets, as they did with the first Lord of the Rings sets.
+Different impressions and ISBNs can be mixed together in a new case.

-The original three Lord of the Rings books were printed separately, as stocks ran out, they printed more.
-Both books and dust jacket can be mismatched impressions, though the common re-used jackets are known.
-Paper and printing were expensive, they were not going to waste paper dust jackets back then.
 There are some lasting records from the printers from the mid-1950’s, but not distribution records from the publisher Allen & Unwin.
-Bookstores could have made their own changes, matching old inventory to new.
-After all, how often do you check the printing of a brand new book bought today?.
-A “set” of LotR was whatever you found of the three titles together in a given bookstore, not necessarily matching the year or printing.
-Again, they were expensive fans likely only bought a book at a time as they could afford it, making their set years and impressions even more varied.
+Bookstores could have made their own changes, matching old inventory with new.
+After all, how often do you check the printing of a brand-new book bought today?
+A Lord of the Rings set was whichever three happened to be together in a certain bookstore, and would not necessarily be matched in terms the year of the edition or the printing.
+Given the expense, fans probably often bought just one book at a time when they could afford it, making their set’s years and impressions even more varied.
 Some years had two printings.
-There are probable configurations of impressions in sets of the three titles based on year print runs.
-We know this as dealers we have seen hundreds of sets and recognise familiar groupings, even though any is possible.
-By the way, they would not have been grouped a later printing of RotK with earlier impressions of the other two, the highest impression in a set is always FotR.
-Where you see this, the set has been compiled.
+There are probable combinations of impressions in sets based on print runs from a certain year.
+As a dealer I have seen hundreds of sets and recognise familiar groupings, but any combination is possible.
+Incidentally a later printing of Return of the King would not have been combined with earlier impressions of the other two titles; the latest impression in a set is always Fellowship of the Ring.
+Where you see this, an collector has compiled the set.

 Tolkien Book Values